elpsykongloo/FD-SLMs/README.md

 ---

-### Existing Papers
+### Existing Works

-Next, we will list all existing papers on full-duplex SLMs, covering both models and benchmarks.
+In this section, we will list all existing papers on full-duplex SLMs, covering both models and benchmarks.

 #### Models